pirocorp/Simple-Clean-Architecture/README.md

-# Simple-Clean-Architecture
+# Clean-Architecture

-Simple Clean Architecture example with no DDD
+Simple Clean Architecture example with no DDD, CQRS, etc.